Hyuristyle/project0-HarvardCS50Web/README.md

 #### About
 FINA PHO (Fine Art Phone Photography) is a personal fine art phone photography gallery.

+Now written in Django, HTML, Sass/CSS, Bootstrap 4, and JavaScript.
+It uses the Open Sans font from Google Fonts API, and icons from Font Awesome.
-Not dynamic and written almost purely in HTML, CSS(Sass) and Bootstrap 4, for the sake of Project 0's scope and requirements.
-The only exceptions are the "Open Sans" font(through the Google Fonts API) and icons from Font Awesome, which were used.
+It was originally static and written purely in HTML, Sass/CSS and Bootstrap 4, for the sake of Project 0's scope and requirements, but now it's been refactored to use Django and its templating system.

 #### index.html:
 Contains the photo gallery itself.

-The photo viewer(opened when you click on a thumbnail) is a heavily modified Bootstrap modal.
+The photo viewer(opened when you click on a thumbnail) is a heavily modified Bootstrap modal(Needs to be replaced with a proper viewer).

 #### about.html:
 Contains a little bit of trivia about the website and the author.